 The Israeli company Elbit Systems offers one refrigerated and one uncooled system.
 The first of them, Coral-CR, is equipped with a thermal imaging channel with continuous magnification and a field of view from 2,5 ° x 2 ° to 12,5 ° x 10 °, the day channel has a wide field of view of 10 °, and a narrow one - 2,5 °.
 The detection range of living targets is 5 km and 11 km of vehicles.
 The significantly lighter Mini Coral features a 6 ° x 4,5 ° fixed lens for day and night channels and a 2,5 km laser rangefinder; the detection ranges of the device are 4,8 km for cars and 3 km for people.
 Both systems are equipped with a day / night blending mode.

-Although the US military is close to getting the Leonardo DRS's new Joint Effects Targeting System (JETS) for special forces, numerous companies are not idle, periodically introducing new manual surveillance and reconnaissance systems.
+Although the US military is close to getting the Leonardo DRS's new Joint Effects Targeting System (JETS) for special forces, numerous companies are not idle by introducing new manual surveillance and reconnaissance systems from time to time.
 The US Marine Corps recently signed two contracts with Northrop Grumman and Elbit Systems of America to develop prototypes for the Next Generation Handheld Targeting System.
-BAE Systems has developed the HAMMER (Handheld Azimuth Measuring, Marking, Electro-optic imaging & Ranging) device, which includes an astronomical compass for accurate positioning even in the absence of a signal GPS.
+BAE Systems has developed the HAMMER device (Handheld Azimuth Measuring, Marking, Electro-optic imaging & Ranging - manual, azimuth measurement, marking, electro-optical imaging and ranging), which includes an astronomical compass for accurate positioning even in the absence of a signal GPS.

 The latest developments from FLIR are the cooled Recon V and the uncooled Recon V Ultra Lite.
 The thermal imaging channel has a magnification of 10x and a changing field of view from 20 ° x 15 ° to 2 ° x 1,5 °, the Recon V model has a built-in electronic stabilization system.
 Not all the characteristics of the device are available, although the range of the laser rangefinder is 10 km.
 The Recon V is hot swappable, meaning batteries can be changed without shutting down the system.
 Internal memory can store up to 1000 images.
 The Recon V Ultra Lite model is based on the latest 640x480 FPA matrix with a pitch of 12 microns of its own design and, as a result, the system is compact and relatively lightweight, while the daytime channel has a resolution of 5 megapixels.
 Super-wide 12,2 ° x 6,9 ° field of view, 6 ° x 3,3 ° wide field of view and 4,5 ° x 1,6 ° narrow field of view are available in thermal imaging channel, 6 ° x 3,3 ° field of view and 3 ° x 1,7 ° are available in the day channel.
 The range of a laser rangefinder operating at a wavelength of 850 nm exceeds 10 km.
 The Recon V Ultra Lite has built-in digital video output, as well as Wi-Fi, Bluetooth and NFC wireless connectivity.